RexOps/rexify-website/content/docs/guides/cheat_sheet/installing_and_configuring_a_service.md

+---
+title: Installing and configuring a service
+---

 The most used functions in configuration management is installing/managing services and managing configuration files.
 In Rex you can do this with the file, pkg and service functions.

 ### file($remote\_file, %options)